Updated December 11, 2021.

-Inonotus obliquus, better known as chaga mushroom, thrives in taiga snow forests ringing the arctic circle.
-Chaga is one cool character.
-It is resilient, stable, and patient.
+Wild chaga mushroom is one cool character.
+Chaga, also called Inonotus obliquus, thrives in the taiga snow forests ringing the arctic circle.
+Chaga is resilient, stable, and patient.

 Chaga mushroom is, technically, a parasite, living and growing with its host tree for up to twenty years.
 Chaga prefers to pair with birch trees, where its mycelium spreads, fluffy and white, along the heartwood, until it is ready to grow a conk.
 Chaga is sun-sensitive, so the sturdy black conk emerges from the tree’s trunk covered in rich melanin.
 It is easily mistaken for charcoal.